Kieranties/SimpleVersion/docs/SimpleVersion.Docs/articles/configuration.md

 > [!NOTE]
 > By specifying values in the label, the version will be returned as a pre-release version.
+> If there is a pre-release label, the height will be appended to label.

 Metadata
 --------